Andrej Krob

-Andrej Krob (born 14 April 1938) is a Czech theater director and screenwriter, known for directing stage plays about Václav Havel.
+Andrej Krob (born 14 April 1938) is a Czech theare director and screenwriter, known for directing stage plays about Václav Havel.

 Life and career

 Krob was born in Cheb, Czechoslovakia.
 His mother was of Russian origin, while his father was a descendant of Volhynian Czechs.

 From 1963 onward, Krob worked at the Theatre on the Balustrade as a stage technician, and later a stagehand and assistant.
 There he met director Jan Grossman, as well as Václav Havel, then working as a playwright, and his wife Olga Havlová.
-In 1975, he founded the Divadlo Na tahu.
+In 1975, he founded the Na tahu Theatre.
 He started the Žebrácká opera with Havel, which criticized the StB.